 Having had some classical guitar training, I play with the fingernails and the meat of the fingertip on my right hand.
-Over time, Iíve struggled with carpentry and mechanical home repair jobs destroying the nails and have come to rate a job's difficulty by the number of bloody knuckles AND broken nails received.
-It doesn't help that with age, your nails either grow softer or more brittle.
+Over time, Iíve struggled with the impact carpentry and mechanical home repair jobs had in destroying the nails.
+I have come to rate a job's difficulty not only by the number of bloody knuckles but also by the broken nails received.
+It doesn't help that with age your nails either grow softer or more brittle.
 So I guess itís no surprise that as I've "matured," Iíve begun to have problems keeping nails at all.

-But twenty years ago I had a solo fingerstyle acoustic gig and really had to keep the nails alive.
+But in the 1990s I had one particular solo fingerstyle acoustic gig for which I really had to keep the nails alive.
 Unfortunately as the gig approached, my nails began crumbling faster than they could re-grow.
 Since none of the usual dietary remedies were working, my wife made a suggestion based upon comments from guitarist Pat Kirtley.
 She suggested that we go down to her nail salon and have them put on acrylics.
 Given my dire straights, I did it.
 In fact, I took her along for moral support.
 I ended up with short, clear acrylic nails which honestly couldn't be distinguished from my real nails.
 No polish was applied so they weren't too glossy.
 It cost me $15 the first time for the one hand.